 (4) In this section, a reference to the doing of anything includes a reference to an omission to do anything.

-[Section 56A inserted by No. 28 of 2006 s.
+[Section 56A inserted: No. 28 of 2006 s.
 90.]

 57. Extensions of time after end of period

 Where, under this Act, the State Administrative Tribunal or the Commissioner may extend a period, the State Administrative Tribunal or the Commissioner, as the case may be, may extend the period notwithstanding that the period has elapsed.